aslsema/automation-cypress-project/README.md

 ## 🧩 Project Overview
 -	6 test specification files, each representing a User Story
 -	Tests are written in a modular and scalable structure
--	Covered user flows:
+- **Covered user flows:**
   - User Authentication
   - Product Search and Listing
   - Product Detail Page & Add to Cart
   - Cart Management and Validation
   - Checkout and Order Confirmation
-  -	Guest User Shopping Flow

 ## 🔧 Technologies Used
 -	Cypress – End-to-End Test Automation